codinggero/class/README.md

     - You can create custom type definitions using `typedef`, allowing you to create more descriptive types for functions and callbacks.

-## **Dart Identifier**:
+## **Flutter/Dart Identifier**:

-In Dart, identifiers are names given to various program elements such as variables, functions, classes, and more.
+In Flutter/Dart, identifiers are names given to various program elements such as variables, functions, classes, and more.
 Identifiers must follow specific rules and conventions to be valid in Dart.
 Here are some key rules and conventions for Dart identifiers:

 1. **Rules for Identifiers**: